airbnb/mavericks/docs/mocking.md

 To help you create mocks, Mavericks provides a Mock Printer tool that you can run from your local computer when you have a device connected via ADB that is running your app.
 When this tool is run it will send an intent to your app that will tell Mavericks to generate the Kotlin code needed to recreate the States for any ViewModels that are currently on screen.
 This generated code will then be pulled from the device by the script and written to local `.kt` files on your machine so that you can use them as mock implementations.

-Essentially, this allows you to capture a snapshot of the State of any of your MvRx Views, save it to a source file, and reload it as a mocked view at any time in the future for testing.
+Essentially, this allows you to capture a snapshot of the State of any of your Mavericks Views, save it to a source file, and reload it as a mocked view at any time in the future for testing.

 For this to work you must first make sure `MockableMavericksView.registerMockPrinter` is called when your view is created.
 This registers a lifecycle observer on your MavericksView that will use a Broadcast Receiver to listen for the scripts intent while the view is in the "Started" lifecycle state.